boltlessengineer/bufterm.nvim/README.md

 local lazygit = Terminal:new({
   cmd = 'lazygit',
-})
+  buflisted = false,
-vim.keymap.set('n', '<leader>g', function()
+  termlisted = false, -- set this option to false if you treat this terminal as single independent terminal }) vim.keymap.set('n', '<leader>g', function()
   -- spawn terminal (terminal won't be spawned if self.jobid is valid)